N3TC4T/ilp-connector-docker/README.md

-# tf-connector-docker
+# ilp-connector-docker

-Docker Tier 1 With XRP
+ILP connector With XRP

 Docker images are built for quick deployment in various computing cloud providers.
 For more information on docker and containerization technologies, refer to [official document][4].